Cooled Radiofrequency Ablation – Knee

 - want relief but would like to avoid or delay surgery

 It typically takes three or more weeks to feel the full benefits of having C-RFA.
-The relief from pain may last six months, a year or maybe longer.
+In the majority of cases, the relief will last greater than one year.
 In some cases, patients may have to have another C-RFA procedure.

 Not sure if you’re insurance will cover C-RFA?
 Check with your health plan/network to find out.